Autonomous Agent

 Jump to navigation Jump to search

-An Autonomous Agent is an autonomous system that is a utility function-bearing percieving system which can solve an agency task (that requires decision making free from other systems).
+An Autonomous Agent is an percieving system with a utility function that can solve an agency task (that requires decision making free from other systems).

 References